AUTHORITYTRUST

 Authority & Leadership

-Navy commands respect and signals established authority.
-It\'s the color of leaders, institutions, and organizations that have stood the test of time.
-This makes it ideal for brands that want to project stability, reliability, and permanent presence in their market.
+Navy earns respect and signals authority.
+It\'s tied to leaders, institutions, and organizations with long track records.
+That makes it a natural fit for brands that want to project stability and reliability.

 Intelligence & Wisdom